Four magical concerts

 8 PM – Dinner & Dessert

 The Preserve’s historic mansions and waterfront grounds are the backdrop for this unique chamber music series, created by Series Artistic Director Kathryn Lockwood.
 Each concert features music and poetry, inspired by the time of year and themes of romance.
-Brilliant, internationally renowned musicians and spoken word artists will present captivating, thought-provoking performances with repertoire ranging from Bach and Mozart to today’s culturally diverse composers.
+Brilliant, internationally renowned musicians and spoken word artists will present captivating, thought-provoking performances with repertoire ranging from Beethoven, Bach, and Mozart to today’s culturally diverse composers.
 The final concert in the series celebrates the ‘marriage’ of music and dance with the remarkable choreography of Pilobolus.

 Drawing on the season’s bounty, a themed dinner follows each concert.
 The series is designed for adults, but children 8+ are welcome!
 Scroll below for individual concert infomticket information.